This function generates a model frame for statistical or machine learning analysis from these objects:

 distance_matrix()

-.: List defining new predictors as combinations of other existing predictors.
+.: List defining composite predictors.
 This feature allows grouping together predictors that have a common meaning.
 For example,

-generates a new predictor named "temperature", which results from computing the distances of the vector of temperature variables for each pair of time series.
+generates a new predictor named "temperature", which results from computing the multivariate distances between the vectors of temperature variables of each pair of time series.
 Predictors in one of such groups will be scaled before distance computation if their maximum standard deviations differ by a factor of 10 or more.

 The resulting data frame contains the following columns: